haxscramper/haxorg/scripts/py_scriptutils/py_scriptutils/graph_utils/haxorg_mind_map.typ

   // Check if hyperedge polygon is specified if (
     "extra" in edge_data
-      and "data" in edge_data.extra
+      and "elk_extra" in edge_data.extra
-      and "data" in edge_data.extra.data
+      and "data" in edge_data.extra.elk_extra
-      and "polygon" in edge_data.extra.data.data
+      and "polygon" in edge_data.extra.elk_extra.data ) {
-  ) {
     draw_edge_with_polygon(edge_data)
   } else if "sections" in edge_data {